soobinrho/college-programming/Rho-Final/README.md

 `EmployeeTest.java`,
 `StaffTest.java`, and
 `StudentEmployeeTest.java`.

-End-users can ignore all `...test.java` files becuase they are just for debugging purposes.
+End-users can ignore all `...Test.java` files becuase they are just for debugging purposes.
 Basically, they just test and show examples of how to use setter and